mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Mississippi Traffic Court Records?

-Mississippi traffic court records consist of the legal documents and case files generated during a traffic court hearing in the state.
-They include records from the prosecution (and defense) of traffic violations in the state.
+Mississippi traffic court records comprise legal documents and case files generated during a traffic court hearing within state limits.
+They include records from the prosecution (and defense) of judicial hearings relating to the state's traffic violation.

 Are Mississippi Traffic Court Records Public Records?

-Mississippi traffic court records are classified as public records, which means they are accessible to the general public in compliance with the public access to information law.
-The only exception is when a particular record has been restricted by a judge or the law.
+Mississippi traffic court records are generally considered public records, which means they are accessible to the general public in compliance with the public access to information law.
+The only exception is when a judge or the law has restricted a particular record.

 Getting a Traffic Ticket in Mississippi

-In Mississippi, a Uniform Traffic Ticket is issued to cite an offender for traffic violations.
-The citation is issued by a law enforcement officer who, being duly sworn, does depose under oath that these were their observations of the alleged incident.
-The officer may fill in the ticket, and it may contain the location (county or district) where the incident occurred, as well as the day, time, and date.
-The officer may fill in the defendant's full name, physical address, date of birth, and other applicable bio-data.
+In Mississippi, a Uniform Traffic Ticket is usually issued to cite an offender for traffic violations.
+Citations are issued by law enforcement officers who, being duly sworn, deposes under oath that these were their observations of the alleged incident.
+The officer may fill in the ticket, which may contain the location (county or district) where the incident occurred and the day, time, and date.
+The officer may fill in the defendant's full name, physical address, date of birth, and other applicable biographical data.
 The defendant's driver's license details, as well as relevant information about the vehicle involved in the incident, may be included in the citation.
-The offense that is being cited may be checked or listed on the ticket, along with the statute section code.
-If the defendant is cited for more than one offense, multiple tickets may be used.
-The citation includes a "Notice to appear in court or contact the court clerk," which details the address of the court with jurisdiction over the violation and a date and time by which the offender should respond to the ticket either by contacting the court clerk's office or appearing in designated court.
+The cited offense and the statute section code may be checked or listed on the ticket.
+In severe cases, such as Felony Overspeeding in Mississippi, the citation may reflect a criminal traffic offense instead of a routine infraction.
+Multiple tickets may be used if the defendant is cited for more than one offense.
+The citation includes a "Notice to appear in court or contact the court clerk", which details the address of the court with jurisdiction over the violation and a date and time by which the offender should respond to the ticket either by contacting the court clerk's office or appearing in designated court.
 The defendant may be asked to sign the ticket.
 The officer may also sign the ticket and include agency, unit, and badge ID before issuing a copy to the defendant.

 Mississippi does not operate a "points-based" system for driving records.
 However, convictions for moving traffic violations are reported to the Mississippi Department of Public Safety (DPS) and are noted on the violator's driving record.
 Accumulating several traffic violations on a record may eventually lead to a suspension or revocation of the driver's license.
 Offenders who are deemed as "Habitual" may have their licenses suspended or if the offense involves property damage, bodily injury, or death.
 In contrast, offenses such as DUIs come with an automatic license revocation for 1 year.

 Traffic offenses are typically categorized as moving or non-moving violations.
-Moving violations are when traffic laws are broken by a vehicle while the vehicle is in motion.
+Moving violations occur when traffic laws are broken by a vehicle while the vehicle is in motion.
 Non-moving violations relate to parking violations or faulty/missing equipment.
-Non-moving violations can occur in moving vehicles, but these types of violations are not reported to the Mississippi DPS, and a conviction may not be noted on the driver's record.
+Non-moving violations can occur in moving vehicles, but they are not reported to the Mississippi DPS, and a conviction may not be noted on the driver's record.

 What to Do When You Get a Traffic Ticket in Mississippi?

-Upon receiving a traffic ticket in Mississippi, the offender can either
+Upon receiving a traffic ticket in Mississippi, the offender may either:

 Opting to pay the ticket is viewed as a Guilty plea by the court.
 The defendant may need to pay off the ticket on or before the court appearance date.
 Convictions for traffic violations are reported to the Mississippi Department of Public Safety (DPS) and may appear on the driver's record.
 To pay off the ticket, the defendant may need to contact the court clerk's office of the designated court to obtain the exact fine amount and other assessments and charges.
 Payments can be made: